-Tiepolo in Milan includes more than fifty objects from collections in the United States and Europe to tell the story of this important commission.
-Five preparatory works by Tiepolo are featured: three paintings (among them, the Frick’s oil sketch Perseus and Andromeda) and two drawings.
-Complementary drawings and several books of illustrations by the artist are on view, alongside black-and-white photographs taken between 1897 and the late 1930s, the only surviving records of the finished frescoes in situ.
+Tiepolo in Milan included more than fifty objects from collections in the United States and Europe to tell the story of this important commission.
+Five preparatory works by Tiepolo were featured: three paintings (among them, the Frick’s oil sketch Perseus and Andromeda) and two drawings.
+Complementary drawings and several books of illustrations by the artist were on view, alongside black-and-white photographs taken between 1897 and the late 1930s, the only surviving records of the finished frescoes in situ.

-Major support for the exhibition is provided by an anonymous gift in memory of Melvin R. Seiden and by Margot and Jerry Bogert.
-Additional funding is generously provided by the David L. Klein, Jr. Foundation, Julie and David Tobey, an anonymous gift in memory of Charles Ryskamp, Dr. Tai-Heng Cheng and Cole Harrell, Mr. and Mrs. Hubert L. Goldschmidt, and The Krugman Family Foundation.
+Major support for the exhibition was provided by an anonymous gift in memory of Melvin R. Seiden and by Margot and Jerry Bogert.
+Additional funding was generously provided by the David L. Klein, Jr. Foundation, Julie and David Tobey, an anonymous gift in memory of Charles Ryskamp, Dr. Tai-Heng Cheng and Cole Harrell, Mr. and Mrs. Hubert L. Goldschmidt, and The Krugman Family Foundation.